AresEkb/Safe_OCL/README.md

 This rule implicitly applies to all strict operations.

-A non-strict operation is an operation which either return a non-invalid value for invalid arguments, or is not defined for invalid arguments.
+A non-strict operation is an operation which either return a non-invalid value for invalid source or arguments, or is not defined for invalid source or arguments.

 The following operations are non-strict:
 + allInstances()